 Section 5.
-Up to three people will be allowed to be on authorized leave (i.e., vacation day, holiday, or Kelly Day).
+Up to three five people will be allowed to be on authorized leave (i.e., vacation day, holiday, or Kelly Day).
+No more than two Firefighter/Paramedics will be allowed on authorized leave at one time.
+No more than three Firefighter/EMT's will be allowed on authorized leave at one time.
 The scheduling of aforementioned authorized leave shall be in accordance with established departmental procedures.